 Coega Biomass Centre

-In Port Elizabeth, South Africa, a plant for the production of pellets from solid biomass residues will be put into operation again: Coega Biomass Centre. iLive (SA), Partners for Innovation (NL) and FinCo Fuel Group have teamed up to uprooting alien invasive trees, provide the local community and industrie with clean energy and create hundreds jobs.
+In Port Elizabeth, South Africa, Coega Biomass Centre – a plant for the production of pellets from solid biomass residues – has been put into operation again in March 2024. iLive (SA), Partners for Innovation (NL) and FincoEnergies have teamed up to uprooting alien invasive trees, provide the industry and local community with clean energy and create jobs.
 On April 19th, 2023 the status of Financial Close was reached.
-The project is in one of South Africa’s Special Economic Zones, which are designed to attract foreign investment to boost local economic growth.
+In 2022 FSC and SBP certification were received, and in 2023 REDII was included in our SBP scope.

-Coega Biomass CentreThe project aims to demonstrate the feasibility and sustainability of biomass supply chains, and hoping to unlock more biomass sources and end-uses in the South African market.
-Under the name Coega Biomass Centre, first the production of wood chips has starterd and late 2023, after the refurbishment, white pellets.
-White pellets are perfectly suited to be burned in clean cooking devices, in industrial furnaces for steam and power production and as a substitute for coal to produce electricity or biofuels.
-The partners will undertake a full refurbishment of the factory.
+Coega Biomass CentreThe project is in one of South Africa’s Special Economic Zones, which are designed to attract foreign investment to boost local economic growth.
+The project aims to demonstrate the feasibility and sustainability of biomass supply chains, and hoping to unlock more biomass sources and end-uses in the South African market.
+First the production of wood chips has started and in March 2024, after the refurbishment, white pellets.
+White pellets are perfectly suited to be burned as a substitute for coal to produce electricity or biofuels, in clean cooking devices, in industrial furnaces for steam and power production.
 The factory is (partly) operational since late 2022.

 Feedstock secured